-I first began using this game in China (Read my full teaching background here.) when all I had was chalk and a chalkboard.
+I first began using this sentence scramblers in China (Read my full teaching background here.) when all I had was chalk and a chalkboard.

 I was teaching a group of public high school students, 60 in a class.

 Every student was able to play this sentence scramblers because I could make it as easy or as challenging as they needed it to be.
 I was even able to get the kids sleeping at the back of the class to participate.
 HA!

 As my time in China progressed, I began incorporating the English vocabulary words that they were learning in their English classes.
 The local Chinese English teachers loved that I was supporting them and their curriculum.